IAGOnDiscord/roflcopter/README.md

 #### This project is considered complete.
-Any (unlikely) future development will be done on Codeberg.
-Please direct any issues there.
+While I will respond to issues, I am unlikely to add additional features.

 # roflcopter